Private School for Students With Dysgraphia

 Our teachers understand the sequence of skills necessary for writing and use a variety of materials and teaching techniques based on a student’s specific challenges.
-Teachers provide explicit instruction in the rules of writing beginning at the sentence level to include parts of speech, when and how to write different types of sentences and paragraphs, understanding of word choice, ideas and voice.
-Often students with dysgraphia struggle with the organization of writing our teachers know that graphic organizers are a useful tool for these students.
+Oakwood teachers provide explicit instruction in the rules of writing beginning at the sentence level to include parts of speech, when and how to write different types of sentences and paragraphs, and an understanding of word choice, ideas and voice.
+Often students with dysgraphia struggle with the organization of writing, and our teachers know that graphic organizers are a useful tool for these students.